fsoaresantos/Yoga-pose-Image-Classification-Project/yoga-pose-api.md

 # Yoga Pose API #

-This API allows you to classify a yoga pose in an image file.
+This API allows you to classify a image of a yoga pose by submiting an image file.

 The API is available at `https://j4ddwyyv1k.execute-api.us-east-1.amazonaws.com/DEV/getyogaapp`